KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 ```

 ## AutoRegressive Integrated Moving Average (ARIMA) model

-**ARIMA model**

-An ARIMA model is an extension of the ARMA model described [above](#autoregressive-moving-average-arma-model).
+An ARIMA model is an extension of the [ARMA model](#autoregressive-moving-average-arma-model).
 As with the ARMA model, this takes into account lagged values and past residual errors when generating the model and predictions.
-The integrated aspect of the model is the result of differencing the time series `d` times in order to generate a 'stationary' time series.
+The integrated aspect of the model is the result of differencing the timeseries `d` times in order to generate a ‘stationary’ timeseries.

 Once differenced and stationary, an ARMA model can be generated and applied to forecast future values.

-Any time series which has non seasonal components (daily/annual cycles) can be modelled using this method.
+Any timeseries which has non seasonal components (daily/annual cycles) can be modelled using this method.

 The equation for an ARIMA model is given by